-Have any of you read the story about the Australian 18 year old ‘Instagram Model’ that ‘came out’ and told the truth about her Instagram and Facebook obsession.
+Have any of you read the story about the Australian 18-year-old ‘Instagram Model’ that ‘came out’ and told the truth about her Instagram and Facebook obsession.

-Basically, she was posting pictures of her self all of the time on beaches, having picnics, wearing nice clothes etc and making it all seem like it was her every day life.
+Basically, she was posting pictures of her self all of the time on beaches, having picnics, wearing nice clothes etc and making it all seem like it was her everyday life.

 [Aside] That being said, she was getting paid by big companies to take these ‘candid’ photo shots that were actually taken up to 100 times to make sure they were perfect.

-In one respect this is fair enough, she is entitled to look good in photos if she is going to post the all over the internet.
+In one respect this is fair enough, she is entitled to look good in photos if she is going to post them all over the internet.
 Everyone doesn’t have to post a picture of themselves when they are at their worst.

 Anyway, the problem she had, and ultimately came out and told everyone was, that these photos are all fake.
 They are staged and taken dozens of not hundreds of times to get the right.

 She is now heading an awareness campaign against social media…this is pretty stupid if you ask me.
 It’s not social media’s fault.
-It’s the stupid people who have some sort of weird attention seeking psychological issue that are the problem.
+It’s the stupid people who have some sort of weird attention seeking psychological issues that are the problem.

 Thing is, I do agree that it is a little bit shit, for want of a better word, on people who don’t realise that this girl literally spends her life doctoring photos and taking endless amounts of selfies so she can get the right ’natural picture.
 When your average person sees the pictures they think, “Wow she’s so pretty and her life is amazing”, when in fact the girl has a really unhealthy relationship with a camera, her body and most likely with food too.